This is the back of the Indiana Jones Roller Coaster in Disneyland Paris. The entrance to the ride was built like one big temple. It was really cool.

-Today we’re talking about the made for TV movie from 1980 The Ghosts of Buxley Hall.
+Today we’re talking about the 1967 movie The Gnome-Mobile.

 Visuals and Music